Please read the COVID-19 Policy in full before each visit to the Club.

 Please check the Latest NSW Health COVID-19 news and updates.

 The Club is operating at near full capacity.
 In order to keep operating in this fashion assistance is required from all visitors to the facility.
 The Club toilets and changerooms are open.
-The Club cafe and all other internal facilities are closed.
-This is in accordance with NSW Public Health Orders and cannot be avoided.
+The Club café and all other internal facilities are closed.
+MASKS MUS BE WORN inside the building.
+This includes Foyer, Changerooms, Cafe, and Offices.

 School holiday camps